Why am I such a people-pleaser in my relationship?

 Now to be clear, this is NOT because you don’t know how to communicate.
 You know what to say.

-It’s because your system is trying to keep you safe.
+It’s because your internal operating system is trying to maintain predictability.

 Here’s the second example, and it’s just as common.